eclipse-lmos/lmos-kotlin-sdk/README.md

-# lmos-kotlin-sdk
-The LMOS Kotlin SDK to devevlop WoT-enabled Agents.
+# kotlin-sdk: The LMOS Kotlin SDK to devevlop WoT-enabled Agents.